electron2302/continuous-time-tracking/README.md

 ### Run tests

-You can run the tests with:
+You can run the tests by running:

 - <code>ng test</code>